-Gigi Hadid Enjoys ‘Date Night’ At Ocean’s 8 Movie Premiere With Lily Aldridge Before Zayn Malik Reunion
+Gigi Hadid Enjoys ‘Date Night’ At ‘Ocean’s 8’ Movie Premiere With Lily Aldridge Before Zayn Malik Reunion

 “DA BEST DATE EVER,” another fan gushed.

-A few other fans asked Gigi where her seemingly on-again boyfriend, Zayn Malik was.
+A few other fans asked Gigi where her seemingly on-again boyfriend, Zayn Malik, was.
 As People reported back in March, the couple called it quits after two years of dating.

 “Gigi and I had an incredibly meaningful, loving and fun relationship and I have a huge amount of respect and adoration for Gigi as a woman and a friend,” Zayn wrote of the split in a post.

-But in recent weeks, it appears that the former couple has been spending a lot of time together and Gigi may have even confirmed that the relationship is totally back on in a recent post.
+But in recent weeks, it appears that the former couple has been spending a lot of time together, and Gigi may have even confirmed that the relationship is totally back on in a recent post.

 On her Instagram story last night, the 23-year-old shared a picture of herself cozied up to Malik as he plays a Pokemon game on his iPad.
 Zayn’s tatted body can be seen in the photo as Gigi lays across his lap and looks at the camera.
 It appears as though this picture was taken just after Hadid got back from the Ocean’s 8 premiere since she’s wearing the same dress and hairstyle in the snapshot.